Security-Onion-Solutions/securityonion-docs/cloud-ami.rst

 .. warning::

-    THE CLOUD AMI IS STILL IN TESTING!
-IF IT BREAKS, YOU GET TO KEEP ALL THE PIECES!
+    THE CLOUD AMI IS NOT YET AVAILABLE BUT IS COMING SOON!

 This section covers configuring a Security Onion cloud image hosted in Amazon Web Services (AWS) to receive mirrored/spanned traffic from other instances hosted within an Amazon Virtual Private Cloud (VPC).